Skip to main content

 Exit

 Everyone stays until 13+, progressing to mainly co-ed public schools.
-Half of the year group head off to Oundle and Uppingham but, despite the merger with the latter, parents say there’s ‘absolutely no pressure to apply there’, a concern some initially had.
-Others recently to Cranbrook, Oakham, Rugby and Stamford Hill.
+More than half of the year group head off to Oundle and Uppingham but, despite the merger with the latter, parents say there’s ‘absolutely no pressure to apply there’, a concern some initially had.
+Others recently to Gresham’s, Eton, Oakham, Rugby and Shrewsbury.
 Head has good relationships with these and other schools, regularly visiting a wide range.
-Scholarships ‘given proper attention, which wasn’t the case in the past’, with four in 2023.
+Scholarships ‘given proper attention, which wasn’t the case in the past’, with 17 scholarships and awards in 2024.

 Our view